mikhail-malygin/miro-tests/README.md

-# UI tests for miro web pages
+# UI tests miro web pages
 > <a target="_blank" href="https://miro.com/">Link to miro web page</a>

 ![This is an image](images/picture/miro.jpg)